 A former OSHA senior policy advisor, Deborah Berkowitz, rightfully said, “Why would you think [companies] would voluntarily take the right steps for COVID-19 when they don’t really take the rights steps for other traditional health and safety hazards?”
 While workers’ rights groups and Democrats have asked the Trump administration to establish legal requirements for employers to follow the CDC’s guidelines, the Labor Department has refused to do so.
 The Trump administration’s opposition to regulations has cost lives.
 Healthcare workers, grocery store employees, police officers, and postal workers have died from the virus due to a lack of PPE.

 Seek Legal Assistance

 If your employer has provided inadequate protections from the coronavirus, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.